 Special requirements apply to configuring the persistence (data and log) of an SAP HANA VM.

-To achieve maximum SAP HANA scalability and performance for four HANA VMs on the P-Series models, we recommend using Linux Logical Volume Manager (LVM) devices for the SAP HANA persistence.
-LVM enables a striping of the logical volumes across multiple vSAN devices, which provides better performance and flexible administration.
-If capacity adjustments are required, LVM also enables resizing of logical volumes.
+Dell EMC recommends using Linux Logical Volume Manager (LVM) devices for the SAP HANA persistence.
+LVM enables a striping of the logical volumes across multiple vSAN devices to provide better performance and flexible administration.
+LVM also enables resizing of logical volumes if capacity adjustments are required.

 The following sections provide step-by-step instructions for configuring the SAP HANA persistence on Linux LVM devices.

-Define a storage policy for the SAP HANA physical devices that are deployed on the vSAN data store.
-While the default vSAN storage policy is adequate for the system device, the SAP HANA persistence devices must have a dedicated storage policy to meet the SAP performance requirements.
-The following figure shows the rules that we defined in the storage policy for the SAP HANA persistence:
+You must define a storage policy for the SAP HANA LVM physical devices that are deployed on the vSAN datastore.
+While the default vSAN storage policy is adequate for the system device, a dedicated storage policy is required for the SAP HANA persistence devices to meet the SAP performance requirements.
+The following figures show the rules that we defined in the storage policy:

-Linux LVM distributes the logical volumes that the application uses across multiple physical devices, in this case, vSAN devices.
-We recommend distributing the persistence for the data device across eight physical devices and distributing the persistence for the log device across four physical devices.
+Linux LVM distributes the logical volumes that are used by the application across multiple physical devices—in this case, vSAN devices.
+Distribute the persistence for the data device across eight physical devices and the persistence for the log device across four physical devices.

-In the following example, we need 500 GB capacity for the SAP HANA data device and 200 GB for the SAP HANA log device, giving a total of 700 GB for the SAP HANA persistence.
-We therefore create eight 62 GB vSAN devices for data and four 52 GB devices for log.
+In the following example, we needed 500 GB capacity for the SAP HANA data device and 200 GB for the SAP HANA log device—a total of 700 GB for the persistence.
+Thus, we created eight 62 GB vSAN devices for data and four 52 GB devices for log.

-Every volume uses the VM storage policy HANA PERSISTENCE and is assigned to the dedicated SCSI controller, as shown in the following figure:
+Every volume uses the VM storage policy SAP_HANA and is assigned to the dedicated SCSI controller, as shown in the following figure:

-After the devices have been added to the VM, perform the following steps in Linux to partition the devices and add them to LVM:
+After adding devices to the VM, follow these steps in Linux to partition the devices and add them to LVM:

 cat fdin.txt | fdisk /dev/sdb

-This command creates LVM partitions on the devices, for example, /dev/sdb1.
-The partitions can be used as physical devices in LVM.
+This command creates new LVM partitions on the devices; dev/sdb1 is an example.
+These partitions can be used as physical devices in LVM.

 pvcreate /dev/sdb1 /dev/sdc1 /dev/sdd1 /dev/sde1 /dev/sdf1 /dev/sdg1 /dev/sdh1 /dev/sdi1 /dev/sdj1 /dev/sdk1 /dev/sdl1 /dev/sdm1